Niro646/java-calculator/README.md

-As part of the "android" course, we were tasked to build a simple calculator in java. aside from the a calculator coding there is also an caluclator interface the user can interacr with.
+As part of the "android" course, we were tasked to build a simple calculator in java. aside from the a calculator coding there is also an caluclator interface the user can interact with.

 <h2>🛠️ Languages I used:</h2>